gandhi56-zz/dragon/README.md

 * Solver 3.0 (Coming soon...)
 * Random Bits (Coming soon...)
 	* state representation as in Solver 2.0

+#### NexPy
+* mcts
+	* Implements Monte Carlo Tree Search
+	* Child selection policy: # wins / # visits
+	* Can play on boards of all sizes, assuming that the number of simulations is set reasonably

 ### Nex tournaments
 * **December 2, 2018**